Denver's Overdose Prevention Program Providing Narcan & Fentanyl Test Strips

-DENVER (CBS4) – The deaths of five people, believed to have overdosed on drugs laced with fentanyl, are putting new attention on a crisis, not often talked about.
+DENVER (CBS4) – The deaths of five people in Commerce City, believed to have overdosed on drugs laced with fentanyl, are putting new attention on a crisis in Colorado that’s not often talked about.

 “Sometimes families don’t want to talk about it because they might have their own shame or guilt or feel like they could have done something,” Megan Clarke said.